netxms/netxms-doc/admin/object-management.rst

 Predefined Object Tools
 -----------------------

-|product_name| is deviled with some predefined Object Tools.
-There is full list of them:
+|product_name| is delivered with a number of predefined Object Tools.
+Here is the list of them:

 .. list-table::
    :widths: 35 25 70 30